biemond/biemond-oradb/README.md

 - GoldenGate 12.1.2, 11.2.1
 - Installs RCU repositoy for Oracle SOA Suite / Webcenter ( 11.1.1.6.0 and 11.1.1.7.0 ) / Oracle Identity Management ( 11.1.2.1 )

+In combination with the oracle module of Bert Hajee (http://forge.puppetlabs.com/hajee/oracle) you can also create
+- create a tablespace
+- create a user with the required grants and quota's
+- create one or more roles
+- create one or more services

 Some manifests like installdb.pp, opatch.pp or rcusoa.pp supports an alternative mountpoint for the big oracle files.
 When not provided it uses the files location of the oradb puppet module else you can use $puppetDownloadMntPoint => "/mnt" or "puppet:///modules/xxxx/"